CGurity/SDA/en/_activities/0202-Data-protection-policies.md

 ### Aspects excluded in the policy
-* Information lifetime: where is specified for how long the organization will retain certain types of information and what kind of processing will need to be done before deletion.
+* Information lifetime: where it is specified for how long the organization will retain certain types of information and what kind of processing will need to be done before deletion.
 * Disposition of the information: how the information should be eliminated, according to its type of sensitivity, with the intention of avoiding reconstruction of this information or tracking of data.
 * Detail of risks associated with this policy: where it is elaborated in what kind of risks are being attacked with the fulfillment of this policy.
 * Specific responsibilities: where you can specify responsibilities that escape being the custodian of the information and may be relevant to the organization.